Pilot (Arrested Development): Casting

-Writing and filming
+Writing

+The family surname Bluth is a shortened version of "Blurred Truth", as conceived by Hurwitz; and similar puns—such as George Michael sharing a name with the singer-songwriter—made the script for "Pilot" confusing to read and understand.
 Early in the production of "Pilot", Hurwitz intended to include an unseen character named Mark, who would be the Bluth family's "blurred out" son.
 Hurwitz hoped that Greg Kinnear would portray Mark.
 The script was 70 pages long, double the length of a usual Arrested Development episode script.
 It was completed in January 2003, and was filmed that March.

+Filming

 Tony Hale, the actor who portrays Buster, recalled that "we didn't really improv that much, because we knew [Mitchell Hurwitz] had a specific way he wanted it done".
 Joe and Anthony Russo were asked to direct the episode; they credit this to their "guerrilla [filmmaker]" approach, for which they were known at the time.
 They were asked to "reinvent how we can make television in a way that’s affordable, but also creatively stimulating".
+The episode shared a set with The O.C., as both take place in Southern California.

 The kiss between Alia Shawkat and Michael Cera in the episode was the former's first on-screen kiss.
 According to Joe Russo, one studio head "hated" how the pilot was shot; she called him after the third day of filming and told him "These dailies are never going to come together".
 The extended version of "Pilot" includes many lines different from the original cut, including the changing of Gob's "or candy" line to "or cocaine".

-Analysis
+Themes and analysis

 Certain aspects of "Pilot" have been likened to Plato's allegory of the cave.